Monday, 19 December 2022

 The documentation may have financial implications that you had not envisaged — this in itself is very complicated and the process needs to be explained effectively.

-There are different departure fee structures associated with each village, and it is important that you fully understand the financial consequences to you if you leave the village.
+There are different entry and departure fee structures associated with each village, and it is important that you fully understand the financial consequences to you if you leave the village.

 Your solicitor will help you by guiding you through the documentation, answering any questions or concerns you may have, and ensuring that you understand the documentation before you sign it.